Introduction to TSQL Interview Questions And Answers

 The new commands introduce with SQL Server 2005 are TRY and CATCH.
-Though they do not replace directly any specific command, but in many aspects TRY and CATCH can be used instead of RAISERROR.
-The TRY block covers business logic whereas the CATCH logic is for capturing the error.
+Though they do not replace directly any specific command, but in many aspects, TRY and CATCH can be used instead of RAISERROR.
+The TRY block covers business logic, whereas the CATCH logic is for capturing the error.

-12. Mention what is TOP in TSQL?
+12. Mention what TOP is in TSQL?

 TOP limits the rows returned in a query result set to a specified number of rows or percentage of rows in SQL Server.
 When TOP is used in combination with the ORDER BY clause, the result set is limited to the first N number of ordered rows.
 Otherwise, it retrieves the first N number of rows in an undefined order.